 Guernsey company law requires the Directors to prepare financial statements for each financial year.
-Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRS) and applicable Guernsey law.
+The Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (the "IFRS") and applicable Guernsey law.

 The financial statements are required by law to give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.